swan-io/use-form/README.md

       ref: MutableRefObject;
       // The field value
       value: Value;
-      // Is the field validating? (only happen on async operations)
-      validating: boolean;
       // Is the field valid?
       valid: boolean;
       // The field is invalid: here its error message.